Density estimation using the perceptron: Density Estimation

-\begin{remark} \Cref{prop:discrete estimation} has implications for density estimation over the class of distributions on the cube $[0,1]^d$ with uniformly bounded derivatives up to order $\beta$ \footnote{Note that this class is not the same as $\cal P_S$.}.
-Indeed, it is known (see e.g. \cite{ingster2003nonparametric,arias2018remember}) that discretizing such distributions using a regular grid with $\Omega(\epsilon^{-d/\beta})$ cells maintains total-variation distances between distributions up to an additive $\cal O(\epsilon)$ error.
-Now, consider a `multilayer perceptron', i.e. a fully connected multilayer neural network with activations given by $x \mapsto \one\{x\geq0\}$.
-Such a multilayer network with a hidden layer of size $\cal O(d\log(1/\epsilon)/\beta)$ can implement the discretization described above, and thus shows (as a consequence of \Cref{prop:discrete estimation}) that the ERM density estimator \eqref{eqn:intro adversarial} achieves the minimax optimal density estimation rate $n^{-\beta/(2\beta+d)}$ over smooth densities up to polylog factors provided the discriminator class $\cal D$ includes the aforementioned multilayer perceptron and has VC-dimension at most polylog in $1/\epsilon$.
-This observation essentially generalizes \Cref{thm:intro}, which shows that if the discriminator class includes only the \emph{single} layer perceptron then the best possible minimax rate is $n^{-\beta/(2\beta+d+1)}$. \end{remark}
+Now, consider a `multilayer perceptron', that is, a fully connected multilayer neural network with activations given by $x \mapsto \one\{x\geq0\}$.
+Such a multilayer network with large enough hidden layers can in principle implement the discretization described above, and embed the $\epsilon^{-d/\beta}$ cells as an error correcting code.
+Thus, due to \Cref{thm:discrete estimation}, the ERM density estimator \eqref{eqn:intro adversarial} would achieve the minimax optimal density estimation rate $n^{-\beta/(2\beta+d)}$ over $\beta$-H\"older smooth densities up to polylog factors provided the discriminator class $\cal D$ includes the aforementioned multilayer perceptron and has VC-dimension at most polylog in $1/\epsilon$.
+This observation essentially generalizes \Cref{thm:intro}, which shows that if the discriminator class includes only the \emph{single} layer (with one neuron) perceptron then the best possible rate is $n^{-\beta/(2\beta+d+1)}$.

-\subsection{A stopping criterion for smooth density estimation}
+\subsection{A Stopping Criterion for Smooth Density Estimation}

 As a corollary to our results, we propose a stopping criterion for training density estimators.
 Before doing so, let us record a result about the concentration properties of the empirical energy distance about its expectation.